-iOS 14’s new exposure compensation control allows compatible iPhone cameras to lock exposure independently of focus.
-If you struggle with balancing exposure and focus, now you can lock them both separately.
-In this tutorial, we show you how it’s done, which iPhone models are compatible and what you need to pay special attention to.
+Exposure compensation control allows compatible iPhone cameras to lock exposure independently of focus.
+If you struggle with balancing exposure and focus, you can lock them both separately.
+In this tutorial, we show you how it’s done, which iPhone models are compatible, and what you need to pay special attention to.

 How focus and exposure controls work

-In iOS 13, Apple’s Camera app has a combined focus and exposure control.
+In iOS 13 and earlier, Apple’s Camera app had a combined focus and exposure control.
 That’s hardly ideal for anyone serious about iPhone photography, which is why some folks use third-party apps that provide advanced capabilities like the award-winning Halide Camera app.

 - Tap the screen to reveal the automatic focus area and exposure setting.

 - Now tap where you want to move the focus area (the square yellow outline).